 For more information, see the following:

-If you can't connect to your internal TCP/UDP load balancer, check for the following common issues:
+If you can't connect to your internal passthrough Network Load Balancer, check for the following common issues.

 - Ensure that ingress allow firewall rules are defined to permit health checks to backend VMs.

 - Ensure that ingress allow firewall rules allow traffic to the backend VMs from clients.

 - Ensure that relevant firewall rules exist to allow traffic to reach the backend VMs on the ports being used by the load balancer.

 - If you're using target tags for the firewall rules, make sure that the load balancer's backend VMs are tagged appropriately.

 To learn how to configure firewall rules required by your internal passthrough Network Load Balancer, see Configuring firewall rules.

 Verify that the Guest environment is running on the backend VM